abbarcenasj/DockerHub_PersonalizedGreeting/README.md

 # Containerized Python script deployed on DockerHub

 The following project deploys a simple Python script from a customized Docker container.
 The resulting image is pushed to DockerHub and can be pulled down and run on a cloud platform shell: AWS Cloud9 or Google Cloud Shell.
+CircleCI is setup for continous integration.

 The docker image can be found [here](https://hub.docker.com/repository/docker/abbarcenasj/hello_world)